 One account of Thales’s death said that he died from dehydration after watching a sporting event in the hot sun for several hours without drinking water.
 If this is true, how ironic that the man who said everything was made of water died from dehydration!
 I leave you the a quote about Thales from the the later Greek writer Diogenes Laertius (3rd century AD):

 “This wise Thales died while present as a spectator at a gymnastic contest, being worn out with heat and thirst and weakness, for he was very old, and the following inscription was placed on his tomb.
 You see this tomb is small—but recollect, the fame of Thales reaches to the skies.”18

 “God is the most ancient of all things, for he had no birth.”

 “The most difficult thing in life is to know yourself.”

 Finally, please consider the following question:

 What do you find most interesting about Thales’ life.
-Please leave a comment below.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - O’Grady, Patricia, “Thales of Miletus (c.
 620 B.C.E.—c.
 546 B.C.E.,” introduction, Internet Encyclopedia of Philosophy, https://iep.utm.edu/thales/#SH8c; The well story in found in an excerpt from Plato’s Theaetetus, 174a found at http://www.perseus.tufts.edu/hopper/text?doc=plat.+theaet.+174a